Rohan-Pharswan/Binary_Coders_DAA/README.md

 We believe in the power of community!
 Here's how you can help:

-### 🐛 Bug Reports
-Found a bug?
-[Open an issue](https://github.com/yourusername/disaster-relief-system/issues) and let us know!

-### 💡 Feature Requests
-Have an idea?
-We'd love to hear it!
-Submit a feature request.

 ### 🔧 Code Contributions
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)